PouyaPouryaie/gitdemo/readme3.md

 # rebase

     1- normal:
-        git rebase branchName (all of commit in 'branchName' rebase onto current branch) 2- Interactive:
+        git rebase <branchName> (all of commits in 'branchName' rebase onto the current branch) 2- Interactive:
-        git rebase -i branchName (then in file you pick order of commit then save file) git rebase -i HEAD~5 (this mean you can rearrange, the last 5 commits)
+        git rebase -i <branchName> (then in the file you pick the order of commit then save the file) git rebase -i HEAD~5 (this mean you can rearrange, the last 5 commits)
             # option Commands:
             # p, pick = use commit
             # r, reword = use commit, but edit the commit message
             # e, edit = use commit, but stop for amending
-            # s, squash = use commit, but meld into previous commit
+            # s, squash = use commit, but meld into the previous commit
             # f, fixup = like "squash", but discard this commit's log message
             # x, exec = run command (the rest of the line) using shell
             # d, drop = remove commit
     3- advance:
-        git rebase --onto branchName1 branchName2 branchName3 (we order sequence of branch rebase in one history) 4- confilict
+        git rebase --onto branchName1 branchName2 branchName3 (we order sequence of branch rebase in one history) 4- conflict
-        * first resolve confilict and then tell git resolve: git add fileName
+        * first resolve conflict and then tell git resolve: git add fileName
-            ## if you want update index : git rebase --continue
+            ## if you want update index: git rebase --continue
-            ## if you skip update : git rebase --skip
+            ## if you skip update: git rebase --skip
-            ## if you want undo rebase : git rebase --abort
+            ## if you want undo rebase: git rebase --abort

 # change origin and push all-things in new origin